pankhurivanjani/Extended_plant_disease_detecttion/Dataset/Selection.md

 Is it possible to combine two different datasets?

 Mostly datasets have a single leaf, multiple leaves part is next challenge.
 So, should we try looking into this part too?

+NO issues with license in any of them